Request a species list allows you to request species lists from the WildNet database for Queensland's:

 - protected areas (e.g. national parks, conservation areas etc.)

 - forestry areas (state forests and timber reserves)

 You can also customise your own search area by using coordinates—latitudes and longitudes.

-WildNet species lists can also be generated from Biomaps.
+WildNet species lists can also be generated for selected properties and drawn areas from Biomaps.

 Things to consider about our data

 The wildlife data in the WildNet database is constantly being collated and vetted, so if a species isn’t on a list, it does not necessarily mean it doesn’t occur there, only that the records of that quality are not in the WildNet database.

 Also, because the database contains collection data from the 1700s, it does not mean a particular species still inhabits the area.
 To return more recent information, conduct searches using the more recent records (only records since 1980) option (not available in the selected area option).

 Our lists are provided either as an Adobe Portable Document Format (PDF) or text file, delivered via email.